 Top Skills to List on LinkedIn

-It is not only important that you have a lot of skills, but you also need to have the right skills.
-Read below for information on what skills to include to make your profile stand out.
+You want to list a lot of skills, but also the right skills — here's information on how to add skills to your profile, along with which ones to include to make your LinkedIn profile stand out.

 How to Add Skills to Your LinkedIn Profile